Radopap/automation-practice-javascript-Radek/README.md

 [TODOS LINK](http://127.0.0.1:4700 "The best for automated testing of todo lists!")

 This project serves the purpose of creating todo lists that can be later edited to show the overall progress of one's planned activities.

-3. New Todo
-    - Should allow me to add todo items
-    - adds items

 1. Checking if the "Clear completed" button will disappear if we edit ticked todo with spaces/Sprawdzenie czy przycisk "Clear completed" zniknie jeśli edytujemy zaznaczone todo samymi spacjami
 - should allow me to make the "Clear completed" button disappear